dceddia/dceddia.github.io/source/_posts/2014-12-06-weekend-launch-supr-ninja.markdown

 Back to work after a delicious dinner.
 I got some feedback on the sales copy (thanks guys), made some edits, and now I'm back to working on the design.
 I still can't hit the page from my home network, but I can hit it over 4G, so DNS is at least half-way functional.

 **1:20am EST**<br>
 It's been a long day, but a productive one!
 The design is basically finished, and live on the site right now.
-There's some more to do when it's resized to mobile size, and I'll take care of that tomorrow.
+There's some more to do for responsiveness, and I'll take care of that tomorrow.
 For now, it's bedtime.
 See you all in the morning.

+**Day 2, 10:30am**<br>
+I'm back at it after some breakfast and a much-needed coffee.
+I'm going to start with making the site more mobile-friendly with some media queries, and then work on finishing up the offer section.

+**Day 2, 11:20am**<br>
+The design responds nicely to resizing now.
+I have guests stopping by shortly, so I'm taking a break and I'll be back in a few hours to finish up.